kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Text as Data

-Models require numbers.
+Models require numbers
-Text arrives as symbols.
+Text arrives as symbols
 Transformation bridges the gap

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.